 - Books (when unavailable through the Rutgers University libraries, via Inter-Library Loan or limited digital access).

 - Participant/subject costs: Only when access to a participant pool is unavailable, and compensation is a necessary component built into the design of the proposal.
 The number of participants and individual participant cost must be justified.

-- Limited photocopying (e.g. surveys to be distributed).
+- Limited photocopying, if digital access is unavailable (e.g. surveys to be distributed).
 Photocopying will not be considered an alternative to note taking and must be specifically justified in the proposal.

 - Living expenses (e.g. meals, rent, clothing, laundry, Internet service, utilities, etc.).

 - Tuition at Rutgers University or any other educational institution, domestic or abroad.